 Food Standards Australia New Zealand (FSANZ) received an Application from Syngenta Seeds Pty Ltd (the Applicant) on 10 October 2007.
 The Applicant has requested an amendment to the Australia New Zealand Food Standards Code (the Code), specifically to Standard 1.5.2 - Food produced using Gene Technology, to permit the sale and use of food derived from a new genetically modified (GM) variety of corn, MIR162.
-Standard 1.5.2 requires that GM foods undergo a pre-market safety assessment before they may be sold in Australia and New Zealand.
+Standard 1.5.2 prohibits a food produced using gene technology from being sold or used as an ingredient or component of any food unless it is listed in the Table to clause 2 of that Standard.